hubblo-org/scaphandre/docs_src/README.md

 If at this point you think "why bother ?", or if you want more details about this project's motivations, please have a look at the [why](why.md) section.

-If not and you want to proceed, you may directly jump to the [tutorials](tutorials/overview.md) section.
+If not and you want to proceed, just directly jump to the [tutorials](tutorials/overview.md) section.